biscuitboost/yourbanger-fe/src/data/post/21st-birthday-gift-ideas.md

 Whether you're shopping for your kid, sibling, friend, or significant other, a **21st birthday gift** should match the magnitude of the moment.
 This isn't the time for a gift card and a "happy birthday" text.

+Want to create something truly personal?
+Our [AI song generator](/ai-song-generator) can create a custom 21st birthday song in 2 minutes that captures their journey and this milestone moment.

 These ideas range from celebratory to sentimental, practical to purely fun—because turning 21 deserves more than socks.

 <!-- IMAGE: Young adult opening birthday gift with excited expression, friends around -->